CamDiM/csci340blog/_posts/2019-12-06-custom-template.markdown

 Using jekyll was new to me.
 I had trouble just figuring out how to change the picture.
 But now that I did I really like the look of it.
 Also setting up the Long Haul template was difficult, but now that it works I really like the aesthetics.

 I'm still confused about how to edit the `header.html` file.
 I'm not quite sure how to delete the GitHub and Download links, but I'll figure it out.
+So turnes out I already did it and I just needed to push the changes to guthub.

 I'm looking forward to finishing these labs and finishing the project with the rest of my team.
 I have a lot of work to do and I'm finally getting my stuff in order.
 I want to come back to Hendrix next year and see my friends again, in order to do that I have to finish this semester strong!